 Master in Development Studies Overview

-Our programme aims to provide students with interdisciplinary and disciplinary knowledge and know-how, including theory, methodology and practice, allowing them to address development issues in an effective manner.
+Our program aims to provide students with the interdisciplinary and disciplinary knowledge and know-how, including theory, methodology, and practice, allowing them to address development issues in an effective manner.

-The programme takes place over two years (four semesters) starting in September and delivers:
+The program takes place over two years (four semesters) starting in September and delivers:

-• Semester 3: deeper knowledge in an area of specialization as well as the tools needed for the design, management and evaluation of development programmes.
+- Semester 3: deeper knowledge in an area of specialization as well as the tools needed for the design, management, and evaluation of development programs.

 The three areas of specialization within Development Studies are: